AroSwift/personal-website/README.md

 ### Prerequisites

 - Node.js (version 16 or higher)
-- npm or yarn package manager
+- npm, yarn, or bun
 - Docker (for deployment)

 ### Installation